Mekhlabhishek/Test1/book/chapter-01.md

 # Installation

 Welcome to the first chapter of learning webdriverio.
-In this chapter, we will get ready with our platform.
-So let's fasten our belts and start testing with WebdriverIO
+In this chapter, we will ensure that we have the requisite software to start writing our test.

-## Check pre-requisite

 ### 1.1 Check Node is installed